 - When Clergy gather with family members to celebrate the sacrament of baptism, in any location;

 - When Clergy gather with grieving family members to celebrate a funeral service, in any location;

 - As in Scripture ‘where two or three are gathered’.

 - During visitations to nursing homes or hospital patients who request a Bible reading or Prayer, whether in a hospital chapel or in a patient’s room;

 - At ad hoc spaces rented for worship services from time to time;

 - When Clergy are invited as speakers to other denominations’ church services;

-- Worship can help in our telephone distress call situation.
+- Worship can happen even in our telephone distress call situation.

 In other words, the expressions of worship of the members of the Church in any Province has expanded greatly.
 Worship for us happens wherever a gathering of like-minded people comes together no matter where or their number.
 It can take a variety of forms and expressions.
-Worship may or may not have traditional elements in it, and is not confined by traditional understanding of Sunday worship.
+Worship may or may not have traditional elements in it, but it is not confined by traditional understanding of Sunday worship.
 Wonderful as that may be for some.